We're calling on the Competition and Markets Authority to tackle the loyalty penalty in essential markets and protect people from being ripped off.

 A super-complaint can be made by certain consumer organisations, requiring regulators to investigate markets or market practices that they think are significantly harming the interests of consumers.
 This was the first time in seven years that we used these powers as a designated consumer body.

-In December, the CMA agreed with our findings and recommended regulators take robust action.
+Last December, the CMA agreed with our findings and recommended regulators take robust action.

 What we’re saying